holographicSol/OmegaFindv2/README.md

     Omitting -R while specifying a directory should force OmegaFindv2 to only scan files in the immediate directory (no scanning in sub-directories).
     A file can also be specified with no extra arguments and -R if included should be ignored.
-Recurive depth specification will likely be in an update soon.
+Recurive depth specification may be added at some point.

     [ Interact ]
     Great care has been taken for special custom displaying of tables which has been